Viewing, Editing and Printing Images

 and 30 seconds or 1 minute.
 You can select Folder play (all images in the

-selected folder) or All play (all images on the Memory Stick).
-When repeat is
+selected folder) or All play (all images on the Memory Stick Duo).
+When repeat is selected, the images

-5M, 3M, 1M and VGA.
+VGA.
 The original image is retained even after resizing.
-You
+You cannot resize a

-You can place a print mark on still images recorded with this camera.
-This mark
+a print order mark on still images recorded with this camera.
+This mark is

 (Digital Print Order Format) standard.

-ensures that P.I.M.
-III-enabled digital cameras and printers work together
+Seiko Epson Corporation, ensures that P.I.M.
+III-enabled digital cameras and

 Note: Cameras with